Event Waste Planning Guide

 What goes into an event must come out - that's how waste is generated.
 As an event organiser there are a number of simple actions that you can take to reduce the amount of waste generated by your event.

+When making an application to hold a public or private event in a public place, organisers must also provide a waste management plan.
 If you require any support or guidance, please don't hesitate to contact our Events Coordinator on 07 8850340 or send us an email.

 - Communicate with all waste producers to find out the waste types coming from the site